TheFreck/liri-node-app/README.md

 From the Command Line enter 'liri.js'

-When prompted, choose between a concert, a song, a movie, or to surprise you with a pre-set song from Spotify.
+When prompted, choose between a concert, a song, a movie, or to surprise you with a pre-set song from Spotify

 After selecting the functionality the user will be prompted to enter their band, song or movie

 The fourth option does not take any arguments as it searches Spotify for the song written in random.txt

-The result will be logged to the console as well as appended to the log.txt file which will serve as a history of the user's queries.
+The result will be logged to the console as well as appended to the log.txt file which will serve as a history of the user's queries

+This is a demonstration of this program's great power to change the world https://drive.google.com/file/d/1Pn0Yt-8E84Oqna69IJTGGV0uSrwSYOWv/view